Armoredbrain/videoclub/README.md

 Here you will find a simple API for a videoclub, It is running on two containers

 ## Installation
-git clone <repo>
+* git clone git@github.com:Armoredbrain/videoclub.git
-cd videoclub-backend
+* cd videoclub-backend
-yarn install
+* yarn install
-docker-compose up >>> will setup start two containers, one for node and one for mongodb yarn fixDataCsvToJson >>> will convert csv to json and correct accent error yarn db:copyJsonToContainer >>> will copy movies.json to mongodb container yarn db:populateDbWithJson >>> will populate db with movie data from movies.json
+* docker-compose up >>> will setup start two containers, one for node and one for mongodb
+* yarn file:fixDataCsvToJson >>> will convert csv to json and correct accent error
+* yarn db:copyJsonToContainer >>> will copy movies.json to mongodb container
+* yarn db:populateDbWithJson >>> will populate db with movie data from movies.json

 Your videoclub API is ready to use on port 3000! :rocket: